Obsessive-Compulsive Disorder (OCD) Treatment Center for Adolescents Near Dallas, Texas

 Does Insurance Cover OCD Treatment for Teens?

-Health insurance covers OCD treatment for teens who are beneficiaries on your health insurance plan.
-The rehab care insurance part of your health insurance policy is mandated by the 2010 Affordable Care act.
-This act ensures that all health insurance policies written after 2010 include coverage for essential health services, including mental health and substance use disorder treatment.
+Yes, health insurance typically covers OCD treatment for teens who are beneficiaries on your health insurance plan.
+The Affordable Care Act ensured all health insurance policies written after 2010 include coverage for essential health services, including mental health treatment.
+BasePoint Academy accepts plans from several providers, including UnitedHealthcare, Blue Cross Blue Shield, Aetna, Cigna, Optum, and Carelon Behavioral Health.

 Contact BasePoint Academy Today

-Contact us today to schedule a free confidential assessment for your teen with a licensed clinician.
+Contact us today to schedule a confidential assessment for your teen with a licensed clinician.

 You can also get in touch to talk with our mental health experts about treatment needs, care options and your insurance coverage levels.

-Statistics on OCD in Teen Boys and Girls in Texas
+Statistics on OCD for Texas Adolescents

 - Women with OCD tend to report symptoms starting during or after puberty and report significantly higher rates of depression and anxiety than males.
 Gender may play a role in the onset and presentation of OCD symptoms.

-Schedule OCD Treatment For Your Teen Today
+Schedule OCD Treatment for Your Teen Today

 Contact BasePoint Academy Today

-Contact us today to schedule a free confidential assessment for your teen with a licensed clinician.
+Contact us today to schedule a confidential assessment for your teen with a licensed clinician.

 You can also get in touch to talk with our mental health experts about treatment needs, care options and your insurance coverage levels.